hugohaggmark/hugohaggmark.github.io/_posts/2015-12-16-see-ya-later-mob-programming-hello-parenting.md

 There you go, I'm all setup for my parental leave but as a last thing a thought I'd blog about all the stuff I've learned during my last almost 2 years at TUI Nordic aka Fritidsresor.

 If you're not interested in reading about keeping yourself lean, Agile and fast stop reading now.
-For the rest of you I hope you enjoy.&nbsp;
+For the rest of you I hope you enjoy.

 ## Mob programming